 In chapter 15, Collaborative engagement in case-studies through Learning Technology, Eley & Faniglione look at an approach to address, at least in part, the issue of limited collaborative case-study engagement by students outside the classroom environment.
 They describe a trial study of an innovative platform for collaborative and progressive work on, and use of, case-studies.

-In chapter 16, Teaching Responsible Management Practices via Cases, Svendsen gives an insight into the reflections of the teacher in connection with organizing a course on corporate communication and including reflections on responsible management practices to fulfill the strategic aims of the university.
+In chapter 16, Teaching Responsible Management Practices via Cases, Svendsen gives an insight into the reflections of the teacher in connection with organizing a course on corporate communication and including reflections on responsible management practices to fulfil the strategic aims of the university.
 Her chapter also contains reflections on how best to facilitate student learning through the use of cases that play into the corporate communication and responsible management philosophy and what the teacher’s role should be in this process.

 In chapter 17, Psychology students as co-creators in designing an innovative case-study based learning resource, Faniglione et al. present innovative approaches related to students as partners at Birmingham City University.
 Academic staff and students have been working in partnership to identify areas of the Psychology curriculum which could benefit from greater links between theory and practice.
 Consequently, the proposed solution was the co-creation of an interactive multimedia resource that allows learners to explore all the stages involved in taking a clinical, assessment or developmental history interview.

 Section 5, Innovation through Authentic Learning Environments, Experiences and Field Work, holds 4 chapters.